metantonio/aws-sysops-simulation/simulation2.md

    - D. Patch the database with SSL/TLS by using a custom PostgreSQL extension.

 Answer: C
-Explanation:https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.htmAmazon RDS supports SSL/TLS encryption for connections to the database, and this canbe enabled by creating a custom parameter group and setting the rds.force_ssl parameterto 1.
+Explanation:https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.htm Amazon RDS supports SSL/TLS encryption for connections to the database, and this canbe enabled by creating a custom parameter group and setting the rds.force_ssl parameterto 1.
 This will ensure that all connections to the database are encrypted, protecting the dataand maintaining compliance with the company's requirements.l

 ## Question # 12